 Dental clinics, doctor offices, hospitals, and other medical practices are obligated to protect the private, personal information of their patients.
 This is regulated by the Health Insurance Portability and Accountability Act (HIPAA), which dictates how this personal information can be stored and managed.

-To manage patients’ Protected Health Information (PHI), these practices have started to adopt intuitive, automated scheduling software.
-These solutions let you manage patient appointments at your practice, and in some cases even empower your patients to schedule appointments themselves.
+To manage patients’ Protected Health Information (PHI), these practices have started to adopt intuitive, automated patient scheduling software.
+These solutions let you manage patient appointments at your practice, and in some cases, even empower your patients to schedule appointments themselves.

-To make sure that you adhere to HIPAA guidelines, we break down everything you need to know, and then compare the best HIPAA compliant scheduling softwares.
+To make sure that you adhere to HIPAA guidelines, we break down everything you need to know and then compare the best dental scheduling software on the market.

-Before we get into the best appointment scheduling softwares, we’ll discuss what HIPAA compliance is and the guidelines you’ll need to follow.
+Before we get into the best appointment scheduling software, we’ll discuss what HIPAA compliance is and the guidelines you’ll need to follow.

 The Health Insurance Portability and Accountability Act of 1996 (HIPAA) is a US federal law that hospitals, insurance companies, and healthcare providers have to follow to protect and secure the Protected Health Information (PHI) of their patients.